yoed/yoed-handler-yo-back/README.md

 Yo'ed Yo back
 ===================

-A Yo'ed client which Yo back the user who have Yo'ed you.
+A Yo'ed handler which Yo back the user who have Yo'ed you.

 #Installation
 You need the [go](http://golang.org) package on your machine to get the source